chessisfun/chess-files/README.md

 Available files:

-    1. How to Play Chess (How-to-Play-Chess.pdf)
+    1. How to Play Chess (How-to-Play-Chess.pdf, How-to-Play-Chess-Exercises-Only.pdf)
         -Description: explanations of the rules of chess and many supporting exercises.
         -Recommended for: < 1200 or anyone learning the rules for the first time.
         -Study approach: read the explanations and solve the exercises.